 Visualizing facial expressions of people wearing VR HMDs is a well-known task enabling remote social interaction.
-Often, eye tracking cameras capture eye poses and expressions such as frowns, while a standard camera captures the unobscured lower part of the face[44-46].
+Often, eye tracking cameras capture eye poses and expressions such as frowns, a) Ours b) Mesh c) No VR e) Cartoon while a standard camera captures the unobscured lower part of the face [44-46].
 A special requirement of the ANA Avatar XPRIZE competition was that the method had to be quickly adaptable to a new operator, as only 45 min of setup time was allowed.